-Jesus is disobedient to the rulers of his time; the “scribes and Pharisees,” so too “the Sanhedrin.”
-He will not be chained by them, made subservient to their divisive rules or system.
-He is free and encourages others to be free.
-Join in common unity; “be reconciled with your brother.”
-Rulers are more agitated Jesus … Continue reading “The Inchained”
+Jesus is disobedient to the rulers of his time; the “scribes and Pharisees,” and “the Sanhedrin.”
+He will not be chained by them, not made subservient to their divisive system, as others are.
+Jesus is free and is teaching others to be free.
+Jesus keeps encouraging common unity.
+Therefore, he keeps encouraging reconciliation, “be reconciled … Continue reading “The Inchained”

 Tag: Nazi